-She has directed three documentaries for The National Film Board of Canada: The Song and the Sorrow, Blue Rodeo: On The Road, and Island Green.
+She has directed four documentaries for The National Film Board of Canada: The Song and the Sorrow, Love in Quarantine, Blue Rodeo: On The Road, and Island Green.
 The Song and the Sorrow won Best Short Atlantic Doc at FIN - Atlantic International FF, Best Atlantic Doc at Lunenburg Doc Fest, Best Doc at Silverwave FF, and Best Mid Length Doc at The Scottish Mental Health Arts Fest.

-She recently received the 2019 DOC Institute Vanguard Award.
+She received the 2019 DOC Institute Vanguard Award.

 Her films have screened at festivals across Canada and the US and have been broadcast on CBC and Bravo!
 Her experimental short December in Toronto is featured on Vimeo’s Staff Picks, and her music videos have won a number of awards.